vyahello/hello-programming/README.md

 # Say hello to the programming world
-Show how the basic thing are written in different programming languages.
+Show how the basic things (for studying purposes only) are written in different programming languages.

 ## Table of contents
 - [Perl](#perl)